The Education Gap (or Achievement Gap or Opportunity Gap) and Models of Effective School Reform

 The Salvadori Center -- a program of teaching math, science, and engineering in poorly funded schools through hands-on architectural projects -- started by a president of Columbia Univ. in the 1970's.

-Uri Treisman's Merit Workshop Model -- an article about the important work and ideas of Uri Treisman, who has demonstrated how to improve teaching effectiveness when working with African American students who are not doing well in school -- he replaces remedial approaches with an honors program approach that encourages students to collaborate on challenging problems in an environment of high expectations.
+Uri Treisman's Merit Workshop Model -- The important work and ideas of Uri Treisman, who has demonstrated how to improve teaching effectiveness when working with African American students who are not doing well in school -- he replaces remedial approaches with an honors program approach that encourages students to collaborate on challenging problems in an environment of high expectations.

 Schools that Develop Children -- an excellent article by Dr. James Comer about the value of a systemic and developmental approach to school reform -- the ideas presented here are the foundation of the Comer School Development Program, the success of which has demonstrated the value of these ideas.